 And I can't wait to use my new fusible fleece.

-The possibilities are endless, maybe a giant quilt just for me?
+The possibilities are endless, maybe a quilt just for me?

 And I admire my stash and squeal with glee!